azure-octo/dapr-apim-demo/README.md

 ### Message Publishing

-To post a message to the Dapr pub/sub topic exposed on APIM self-hosted gateway run:
+To post a message to the Dapr Pub/Sub API exposed on APIM run:

 ```shell
 curl -i -X POST \